subconsciousnetwork/subtext/specification.md

 - `url` is conceptually a valid URI, as defined by [Uniform Resource Identifier (URI): Generic Syntax](https://datatracker.ietf.org/doc/html/rfc3986), with the grammar described in that document.
 However implementations MAY use a simplified strategy for identifying and parsing URLs, described below.
 - `url-body` is conceptually a sequence of characters that are valid in URIs, as defined by [Uniform Resource Identifier (URI): Generic Syntax](https://datatracker.ietf.org/doc/html/rfc3986).
 However implementations MAY use a simplified strategy, described below.
-- `BOF` is a conceptual code point that signifies the end of a string, or input stream.
-- `EOF` is a conceptual code point that signifies the beginning of a string, or input stream.
+- `START` is a conceptual code point that signifies the beginning of a line, or input stream.

 A simplified parsing strategy MAY be used for identifying bare URLs.
 Implementations that use a simplified parsing strategy to identify bare URLs SHOULD use the following strategy, described here as a regular expression:

 ```regex
 (^|\s)(https?://[^\s>]+)[\.,;]?
 ```

+Where the second capture group is the value of the link.

 ### Bracketed URLs